JuanMiguelBG/dolphin-triforce/docs/autoupdate_overview.md

 * Updater (DolphinQt/Updater.h): Serves as the interface between AutoUpdateChecker and Qt.
     * Spawns a background thread when Dolphin launches that calls AutoUpdateChecker.
     * Creates the update prompt window when an update is available.
-    * If the user wants to update now, closes Dolphin.
+    * If the user wants to update now, closes Dolphin-triforce.
 * MacUpdater/main.m and MacUpdater/AppDelegate.mm: Entry point to MacOS updater.
     * Converts command line arguments to vector\<string\> and passes them to UpdaterCommon::RunUpdate().